Clery Act Information

 - Call Safety and Security to report the incident.
 Security personnel must contact the police.

-- Support is available through the Counseling Center.
+- Support is available through the Health & Wellness Center.

 - Ask someone to accompany you to the hospital.